n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ### 1: Split vowel decomposition ###

 Most split vowels have a canonical decomposition defined in the Unicode specification.
-The USE shaping model requires that all such split vowels be decomposed into their components before any further processing is performed.
+The <abbr>USE</abbr> shaping model requires that all such split vowels be decomposed into their components before any further processing is performed.